This is an embedded video from YouTube. By watching it, your browser will deliver personal data to YouTube.

 Strasbourg - A sign of hope

-On 20 February 2020, I defended a petition before the European Parliament's Committee on Petitions.
+On 20 February 2020, I presented a petition before the European Parliament's Committee on Petitions.
 The demand: Officially rename the Brussels plenary hall as "Strasbourg."
 The goal: Abolish the personally miserable and environmentally unfriendly journeys to Strasbourg each month.